 -m like –block-size = 1M

--P, -no-Dereference do not follow any symbolic links (this is the default)
+-P, –no-dereference don't follow any symbolic links (this is the default)

--0, -null End each output line with 0 byte rather than newline
+-0, –null end each output line with 0 bytes rather than newline

 -s, –summarize display only a total for each argument